By Hope Ellis-Ashburn

 This article originally appeared on Sidelines Magazine and is published here with permission.

-There are more interesting articles in our section on Recreation & Lifestyle.
+There are lots of interesting stories in our section on Recreation & Lifestyle.